GianCarloLajarca/GianCarloLajarca/README.md

 <h2 align="left">Hi 👋!
-My name is Gian Carlo Lajarca and I'm a Frontend Developer, from Philippines</h2>
+My name is Gian Carlo Lajarca and I'm a Frontend Developer, from the Philippines</h2>

 ###